florcabral/data-structures/README.md

 * Hash table
 * Huffman codes

-Each folder includes a Readme with brief description of implementation and instructions to run the program.
+Each folder includes a Readme with a brief description of implementation and instructions to run the program.